anenadic/GitHub-Workshop/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/), [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [Emoji cheat sheet](http://www.webpagefx.com/tools/emoji-cheat-sheet/).

 ## Hands-on activities

 ### Hello world!
-We will begin by following the GitHub Guides [Hello-World tutorial](https://guides.github.com/activities/hello-world/) where everyone will create a repository and edit the `README` to become more familiar with the GitHub platform.
+We will begin by following the GitHub Guides [Hello-World tutorial](https://guides.github.com/activities/hello-world/) where everyone will create a repository calle `hello-world` and edit the `README` to become more familiar with the GitHub platform.

+We will also cover creating a new branch, comparing changes and merging changes from the new branch into the main resitory branch `master` via a pull request.

+Finally, we will play with forking someone else's repository, doing a pull request upstream (to the repository we forked from).

+In the process, we will also explore various GitHub features, such as projects, wikis, teams and pinned repositories.

-### 4IR CDT website
+### Build a website in GitHub
-There will then be a collaborative group exercise to build a 4IR webpage using GitHub!
+This is a collaborative group exercise to build a webpage using GitHub.

 1. Identify what information/sections/tabs/pages you want to include on the website (e.g. an About page, an events page, a list of students/projects, a blog, contact info, etc.).
 2. Choose a theme (e.g. from [http://jekyllthemes.org/](http://jekyllthemes.org/)) that will best present that information.